DwayneSpades/Platformer-Engine-Love-2D-/README.md

 # Platformer-Engine-Love-2D-
-A platformer level editor providing player,  enimies, different block abilities, etc... that can be used to build a platformer.
+A platformer level editor providing player,  enimies, different block abilities, etc... that can be used to build a platformer game. saving levels works in debug not in compiled